argonne-lcrc/user-guides/docs/bebop/bebop-rebuild-faq.md

 ## Submitting and Running Jobs

 Bebop is now using the PBS Professional job scheduler which replaces Slurm.
-With this change, we have removed the following partitions:
+With this change, we have removed the following queues:
 `bdw`, `bdws`, and `bdwd`.
-As a reminder, all KNL partitions were previously retired in early 2024.
+As a reminder, all KNL queues were previously retired in early 2024.

 All jobs should now be submitted to the queue: `bdwall`.
 This is also the default queue.
 If you still need to submit to Broadwell nodes with a large local scratch disk, we have outlined how to do that here: